themanyone/firstpage/README.md

 data-expires=4                 | Fetch new copy after 4 hours.
 data-url="http://foo.com/file" | Get from foo.com (no cache).

-## HTML Shortcuts
+## Managing Remote Content

 The menu only looks at files on the server.
 If you want to add remote files to the menu there are several ways to do this.

 1. Cache the remote content.
-This requires creating a *HTML shortcut*, basically an HTML file containing the necessary `data-cache` and optional `data-expires` headers.
+This requires creating a *HTML shortcut*, basically an HTML file containing the necessary `<head data-cache` and optional `data-expires` headers.

 2. Link the remote content.
 Create a *HTML shortcut* with the appropriate `<head data-url="..."` header.
 FrontPage will use the shortcut's, title, description, and URL in the menu.
-It may be easier to use Markdown for this (see below).

-3. Hoard the remote content.
+3. Hoard (mirror) the remote content.
 Copy the remote content to the server and keep it there.
 This may have to be manually updated from time to time.

+## HTML Shortcuts

+Shortcuts can be in either HTML or Markdown format.
+It may be easier to use Markdown for this (see the next section).

 ```
 <html><head